sympower/dt-data-load-tool/docs/website/docs/general-usage/full-loading.md

 * BigQuery: After loading the new data into the staging tables, the destination tables will be dropped and recreated with a [clone command](https://cloud.google.com/bigquery/docs/table-clones-create) from the staging tables.
 This is a low-cost and fast way to create a second independent table from the data of another.
 Learn more about [table cloning on BigQuery](https://cloud.google.com/bigquery/docs/table-clones-intro).
 * Snowflake: After loading the new data into the staging tables, the destination tables will be dropped and recreated with a [clone command](https://docs.snowflake.com/en/sql-reference/sql/create-clone) from the staging tables.
 This is a low-cost and fast way to create a second independent table from the data of another.
 Learn more about [table cloning on Snowflake](https://docs.snowflake.com/en/user-guide/object-clone).

 For all other [destinations](../dlt-ecosystem/destinations/index.md), please look at their respective documentation pages to see if and how the `staging-optimized` strategy is implemented.
-If it is not implemented, `dlt` will fall back to the `insert-from-staging` strategy.
+If it is not implemented, `data_load_tool` will fall back to the `insert-from-staging` strategy.